Goals and assumptions

 You’ve got to be very careful if you don’t know where you are going, because you might not get there. – Yogi Berra

-As you work this way toward a goal, the proof editor highlights in red the assumptions that do not match any listed in the goal, to help you focus on transforming or eliminating them.
+As you work toward a goal, the proof editor highlights in red the assumptions that do not match any listed in the goal, to help you focus on transforming or eliminating them.

 Working with functions